E10 - Construct: Add classes method

 Master Grid

-1. Go to Grid > Master Grid F11 (You may like to ‘Favourite’ this screen, as you will be viewing this screen a lot!)
+1. Go to Grid > Master Grid.
+You may want to 'Favourite' this screen, as you'll be using it frequently.

 Add classes